dojo/docs/dojo/fx/slideTo.rst

 Parameters
 ==========

 The *dojo.fx.slideTo* function takes an object as its parameter.
 This object defines what dom node to act on, how long the slide to should take (in milliseconds, and an optional easing function.
-All standard `dojo.Animation <dojo/Animation>`_ properties apply with the addition of two special properties for only *slideTo*:
+All standard :ref:`dojo.Animation <dojo/Animation>` properties apply with the addition of two special properties for only *slideTo*:

 :top:  The position to move the top corner of the node to in absolute pixels
 :left:  The position to move the left corner for the node to, in absolute pixels.